 - A further 13% of refuge services who responded said they would be forced to reduce the number of bed spaces available

-- An estimated 588 bed spaces in refuge services who responded will be lost
+- An estimated 588-bed space in refuge services who responded will be lost

 - An estimated 2,058 more women and 2,202 more children will be unable to access a place in the refuge services who responded

-One third of refuges in England responded to the survey, therefore this loss of provision is likely to just be the tip of the iceberg.
+One-third of refugees in England responded to the survey, therefore this loss of provision is likely to just be the tip of the iceberg.
 This comes on top of the thousands who are already unable to access a refuge service due to lack of available spaces.
-On just one day this year, 94 women and 90 children were turned away from refuge, while 60% of all referrals to refuges in 2016/17 were declined, the Women’s Aid annual survey found.
+On just one day this year, 94 women and 90 children were turned away from refuge, while 60% of all referrals to refugees in 2016/17 were declined, the Women’s Aid annual survey found.